raminjafary/nuxt-cache-module/README.md

 - It has child components that may rely on global state.
 - It has child components that produces side effects on the render context.
-- You don't have user-specific content and you ppt for page level caching.
+- You don't have user-specific content and you opt for page level caching.

 For more information see [When to use component caching](https://ssr.vuejs.org/guide/caching.html#component-level-caching).